 Fort Collins Wholesale Nursery (FCWN) stepped up and provided trees for planting in Greeley, Windsor and at Odell Brewing in Fort Collins.
 Louis Linn and Ross Shrigley from FCWN even delivered and helped plant the Sensation Boxelder at Odell’s.
 Speaking of Odell’s, they were great hosts after the ride and treated all our riders and volunteers to a refreshing beverage.
 What’s better than bikes, beer and trees?

 The support team was led by Jannieth Lewis who helped with all aspects of ride preparation and support.
 Other volunteers included CTC Board member Nancy Biekarck and her son Matt, as well as Alison O’Connor, Gertie Grant, Eric Dixon, Danielle Grimes and Susan Hardin.
 These folks really made a great impression on the riders with their encouragement, smiles and the award-winning banana bread Alison provided in Windsor.
 Fresh cookies from Susan Hardin were devoured by the riders upon their return to Fort Collins.
 Without the many volunteer hours these folks give we would not have this great fundraising ride.
 Thanks to all of you!

-THANK YOU AGAIN TO OUR 2016 SPONSORS!
+HUGE THANK YOU TO OUR 2017 SPONSORS!

 Tour de Poudre

 2013 Tour de Poudre Bike Ride